RSE-Sheffield/RSE-Sheffield.github.io/pages/support/code-clinic.md

 ### Where?

-A Google Hangouts link will be provided.
+A Google Hangouts link will be provided in the Google Calendar invite issued when you book a clinic.

 ### Who: Are you...